 California red-legged frogs make breeding comeback: Following the Woolsey fire -- a 2018 wildfire that decimated areas in Los Angeles and Ventura counties -- scientists unexpectedly found the threatened red-legged frog making a breeding comeback at two separate sites in the Santa Monica Mountains Recreation Area.
 Katy Delaney, an ecologist at the park, called the discovery a “welcome surprise.”

 Looking for even more uplifting environmental content?

-Environment America recently launched a new Greener Together project.
-As people are practicing social distancing, the project aims to help us all foster a stronger connection with the natural world and with each other.
+Environment America also has our Greener Together project.
+The project aims to help us all foster a stronger connection with the natural world and with each other.
 The initiative includes engaging events, fun activities and helpful guides for both adults and children.

 Environment America is a national network with affiliates in 29 states.
 Our staff and members work to protect the places we love, advance the environmental values we share, and win real results for our environment.

 U.S. PIRG, the federation of state Public Interest Research Groups, is a consumer group that stands up to powerful interests whenever they threaten our health and safety, our financial security, or our right to fully participate in our democratic society.